openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 #### Phase C (future/current WIP): Running Autotune more easily as an average user

-We are actively working to make it easier for people to run this as a one-off analysis.
+We are actively working to make it easier for people to run autotune as a one-off analysis.
 Ideally, someone would run this report before their endo appointment and take these numbers in along with their other diabetes data to discuss any needed changes to basal rates, ISF, and potentially carb ratio.
 With the instructions below, you should be able to run this, even if you do not have a closed loop or regardless of what type of DIY closed loop you have.
 (OpenAPS/existing oref0 users may want to use the above instructions instead, however, from phase A or phase B on this page.)
+For more about autotune, you can read [Dana's autotune blog post for some background/additional detail](http://bit.ly/2jKvzQl).

 Note: this is currently based on *one* ISF and carb ratio throughout the day at the moment.
 Here is the [issue](https://github.com/openaps/oref0/issues/326) if you want to keep track of the work to make autotune work with multiple ISF or carb ratios.